Emgality (Galcanezumab) injection is used by patients with migraine headaches to prevent or reduce the frequency and severity of migraine attacks.

 The injection should be kept away from sunlight.
 Before using it, keep it at room temperature for about 30 minutes to bring the temperature of the injection down to room temperature.

 The prefilled injections are intended for single use.
 Therefore, the contents of the injection should be administered as a whole.

 The injection can be administered into the skin of the front of the tummy, 3 to 5 cms away from the navel, thighs or skin of the buttocks, or back of the upper arms.

 Dose in Kidney and Liver Disease:

-The drug has not been studied in the advanced liver and renal impairment.
+The drug has not been studied in advanced liver and renal impairment.
 It is therefore not recommended to be used in patients with advanced liver disease (Child Class C) or advanced renal disease (CrCl of less than 30 ml/minute).

-The manufacturer does not recommend dosage adjustments in patients with mild to the moderate liver or renal impairment.
+The manufacturer does not recommend dosage adjustments in patients with mild to moderate liver or renal impairment.